loosolab/Datenanalyse-2021/wp5/README.md

 Steps 5 and 6 are used to analyse similarities between the motifs found in different runs of the pipeline (i.e. different tissue and cell types).
 Steps 7-10 are used to analyse the motifs found with the aim of hypothesising the important functions of the motifs.
 Since this pipeline is designed for ATAC-Seq data, the motif discovery pipeline is run for each cell type of each given tissue.

+The individual steps of the pipeline are briefly explained below.
+For more detailed explanations, please refer to the [wiki](https://github.com/loosolab/Datenanalyse-2021/wiki/WP5).

 ### 1. Preparations
 The script *preparations.sh* is called as follows: